emgamedev-unity3d/Client-Driven_Sample_with_Game-Server-Hosting/README.md

 ![Banner](Basic/ClientDriven/Resources/clientdriven_banner.png)
 <br><br>
-# Client-Driven Bitesize Sample w/ Game Server Hosting & Matchmaker
+# Client-Driven Bitesize Sample w/ Game Server Hosting & Matchmaker & Dolby.io Streaming

 [![UnityVersion](https://img.shields.io/badge/Unity%20Version:-2021.3%20LTS-57b9d3.svg?logo=unity&color=2196F3)](https://unity.com/releases/editor/qa/lts-releases#:~:text=February%2014%2C%202023-,LTS%20Release,2021.3.24f1,-Released%3A%20February)
 [![NetcodeVersion](https://img.shields.io/badge/Netcode%20Version:-1.3.1-57b9d3.svg?logo=unity&color=2196F3)](https://docs-multiplayer.unity3d.com/netcode/current/about)
 <br><br>

 This repository is a fork of Unity's [bitesize samples repository](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize), which are built with our netcode solution, [Netcode for GameObjects](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects).
-This copy is a fun project to help us answer the question of what challenges does a developer face, when they'd like to implementing Game Server Hosting(Multiplay) and Matchmaker, to their multiplayer game made with Netcode for GameObjects.
+This copy is a fun project to help us answer the question of what challenges a developer face when they'd like to implement Game Server Hosting (Multiplay) and Matchmaker, to their multiplayer game made with Netcode for GameObjects.

+In this branch, the Dolby.io Streaming Unity plugin has been added where the audience can watch a four-camera set-up in a multiview layout.
+This is a low-code solution that allows developers to add as many virtual cameras as they desire, all under a single stream.
+With the plugin, you have the power to stream a video inside the Playground or stream out any chosen camera.
+In addition, select the resolution, bitrate, codec, and more.
+Press play and click on this link to see the multiview: https://viewer.millicast.com/?streamId=GCNQRh/multiCam.

 The code you'll see in this sample is based on Unity's own [Matchplay Sample](https://docs.unity.com/matchmaker/en/manual/matchmaker-and-multiplay-sample), which demonstrates how to create a Matchmake button, a basic networked client-server game with a matchmaking feature from end-to-end using the Unity Engine and Cloud Services SDK.